appsmithorg/appsmith-docs/website/docs/help-and-support/troubleshooting-guide/git-errors.md

 #### Cause

- This occurs due to server resource limitations or restrictions on the number of private repositories that can be connected.
+ This occurs due to restrictions on the number of private repositories that can be connected.

 #### Solution